-The psychological therapies we use are evidenced-based, helping you to monitor and recognise your progress.
+The psychological therapies we use are evidenced-based, helping you to monitor and recognise your progress alongside a clinicians advice and guidance.

 They are recommended by the National Institute for Health and Care Excellence (NICE) and championed by our experienced clinicians over many years.